Lordjiggyx/SQA/Bad_Practices/Code_Reviews/CRBP.md

 * **Meaningful comments**
 If a person makes an error while programming it is almost certain that this error has been repeated across in other parts.
-When reviewing others code do not point out every occurence of the error instead leave a detailed not explaining the overall issue.
+When reviewing others code do not point out every occurrence of the error instead leave a detailed not explaining the overall issue.
 It is essential to reply to all comments in order to ensure that the review process is actually being completed.

 <p align="center">
 <img src="https://miro.medium.com/max/1400/1*UbeT74oIf3JlX1YRu90EKA.jpeg" alt="T-Shirt Size Image" width="400" center>